Italy earthquake: mafia-busting chief warns of criminal reconstruction

 The village of Capricchia has a few hundred people living there in the summer, when residents from cities visit the mountains to get out of the heat.
 But in the winter, there are usually 12 to 15 residents.

-In the village, Rosella Santorelli is staying in a campervan, too afraid to stay in a building as aftershocks continue.
+In the village, Rosella Santarelli is staying in a campervan, too afraid to stay in a building as aftershocks continue.

 "I don't think there'll be a future.
 Our village is poor, there are no people and no jobs.
 Amatrice is 5 miles away, but there's nothing left of that."